Quantum Information-Theoretical Size Bounds for Conjunctive Queries with Functional Dependencies: Classical worst-case size bounds

 The tables and probabilities are visualized in \autoref{fig:example_database}.
 The resulting table contains the uniform distribution.
 A similar example was shown in \cite{10.1145/2902251.2902289}.

 \end{example}

 Since the goal is to find the worst-case size bound, we want to find $c$, such that

 By solving $c$, we obtain $c \geq \log(|Q(D)|)/\log(\mathrm{rmax}(D))$.
 Since Shannon entropy reaches its maximum value at uniform distributions, the uniform distribution $U$ over the tuples in $Q(D)$ gives us the fact that $H_1(X) \leq H_1(U) = \log(|Q(D)|)$ for any other distribution $X$.
 This is the key idea why entropies are useful in these types of optimization scenarios.
-This leads to the fact that we aim to maximize the entropy assigned to the variables corresponding to the query head while limiting the entropies for each variable set corresponding to the relations in the query body.
+This leads us to aim to maximize the entropy assigned to the variables corresponding to the query head while limiting the entropy of each variable set corresponding to the relations in the query body.
 We will later discuss this in more detail with the Rényi entropy formulation.

 Next, we discuss how to employ functional dependencies in this entropy-based formulation.
 The following lemma and proof are from \cite{DBLP:journals/corr/GogaczT15}.
 Since we prove a similar result for quantum states and Rényi entropies, we present the lemma along with its proof here.
 Note that the following lemma considers Shannon entropy (\autoref{def:Shannon_entropy}), denoted by $H_1$.